 The poster should be no larger than 11”x14".

 After Approval is Obtained for Posters/Flyers:

-1. The student organization/University departments should bring the approved version of the flyer to the Korb Hall Reception Desk counted out by hall as outlined below.
+- The student organization/University departments need to bring the approved version of the flyer to the Korb Hall Reception Desk counted out by hall as outlined below.

-2. Student organizations/University departments should have the piles of flyers clearly marked by hall (as outlined below).
+- Student organizations/University departments need to have the piles of flyers clearly marked and sorted or counted out by hall (as outlined below).
 If the organization only wants to advertise in select halls – that is OK – the piles should reflect the targeted halls.

-4. The RHD/ARHD will pass the flyers to the RA staff in their halls and the RA will post a flyer on the floor where he/she lives.
+- The A/RHD will distribute flyers to hall staff members and each RA will post a flyer on their respective floor.

 Quantities of Posters/Flyers:

 It is the student organization/University department's responsibility to count and separate the appropriate number of flyers for each residence hall.
 The numbers reflect the number of staff members in each hall as well as the lobby and desk areas (if applicable) for each hall location.
 The flyers need to be grouped and labeled with the residence hall name and then brought to Korb Hall.